 This year, the fireworks display will start around 9:25 p.m.
-EST on July 4th and will last for 25 minutes.
+EST on Monday, July 4th and will last for about 25 minutes.

-Of course (the view’s better from the couch, anyway).
-Kick back and tune in to NBC for the “Macy’s 4th of July Fireworks Spectacular” from 8 p.m. to 10 p.m.
-EST. There will be a slew of events leading up to the big event, including performances by Black Pumas, Coldplay, OneRepublic, Reba McEntire and more.
+If you prefer a view from the couch, the “Macy’s 4th of July Fireworks Spectacular” can be streamed on Peacock from 8 p.m. to 10 p.m.
+EST. There will be events leading up to the big show with performances by the United States Army Field Band and Soldier’s Chorus, the Young People’s Chorus of NYC and many more.

 1. Brooklyn Bridge Park

 Grab your picnic gear and head to Brooklyn Bridge Park this Independence Day.
 This popular park offers idyllic views of Manhattan on any day of the year, but particularly on the Fourth of July when the skyline and Brooklyn Bridge are a picturesque background to the fireworks.
 There are plenty of things to do while you wait for the show to start including roller skating, ping pong, pickleball and basketball.